-- issues with accommodation

-- course progress and attendance requirements

-- language problems

-- o relationship problems on campus or socially

-- o coping with pregnancy and support available

-- o becoming the victim of a crime or having an accident

-- o violence at home or in a relationship

-- cultural diversity

-- o childcare concerns

-- religious issues

-- complaints process

-- o referring student to the wellbeing counselling services provided by IIB, and how to book an appointment

-- o making students aware of workshops offered by Wellbeing Counsellor: employee's rights, mental health, motivation, harassment etc.
+- o course progress and attendance requirements - o language problems - o relationship problems on campus or socially - coping with pregnancy and support available. - becoming the victim of a crime or having an accident - violence at home or in a relationship - o cultural diversity - childcare concerns - o religious issues - o complaints process - o referring student to the wellbeing counselling services provided by IIB, and how to book an appointment. - o making students aware of workshops offered by Wellbeing Counsellor: employee's rights, mental health, motivation, harassment etc.